Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: Main results and heuristics

-In the semi-pushed regime (\ref{Hwp}) we have $\mu-3\beta>0$ so that the integration is concentrated at the killing boundary $L$.
-This reflects that branching points in the BBM are typically typically close to the boundary $L$.
-See Fig. \ref{fig:sketch}.
+In the semipushed regime \eqref{Hwp} we have $\mu - 3\beta > 0$ so that the mass of the integral is concentrated at the killing boundary $L$.
+This reflects that branching points in the BBM are typically close to the boundary $L$.
+See Figure~\ref{fig:intuition}.

-When estimating the term ${\mathbf{M}}_{Y}^{j,\eps}[1]$ in (\ref{eq:m_c}), it then becomes natural to look at the process from $L$.
+When estimating $\hat{m}_p$ in \eqref{eq:m_c}, it then becomes natural to look at the process started from an initial particle close to $L$.
 Reversing the spatial axis, this is a BBM on $[0, L]$ with \emph{positive} drift $\mu$ and branching rate $r(L-x)$.
-Since $r(L-x) = \frac12$ for $x<L-1$, we will approximate this process by a BBM with a single killing boundary at $0$ and constant branching rate $1/2$.
-We will call this approximation the the {\it reversed process}.
-The unique boundary of the reversed process is at $0$ and corresponds to the right boundary at $L$ in the original process.
-The reversed will be a good approximation of the original one until time of order $a L$, where $a < 1/\beta$, which will ensure that no particles in the original process enter the interval $[0,1]$ with high probability.
-Combining this constraint with \eqref{eq:upperEps}, this leads us to choose
+Since $r(L-x) = \frac{1}{2}$ for $x<L-1$, we will approximate this process by a BBM with a single killing boundary at $0$ and constant branching rate $1/2$.
+We will call this approximation the \emph{reversed branching Brownian motion} (reversed BBM).
+The unique boundary of the reversed BBM is at $0$ and corresponds to the right boundary at $L$ in the original BBM.
+As will become clear later, the reversed BBM will be a good approximation of the original BBM started close to $L$ until a time of order $a L$ for $a < 1/\beta$, which will ensure that no particles in the original process enter the interval $[0,1]$ with high probability (see Lemma~\ref{lem:boundSpineProcess}).
+Combining this constraint with that from Step~1 leads us to choose $\epsilon = aL$ with $0 < a < 1/\beta$, and we let